lsst-dm/prompt_processing/doc/playbook.rst

     setup -r prompt_prototype

 The tester scripts send ``next_visit`` events for each detector via Kafka on the ``next-visit-topic`` topic.
-They then upload a batch of files representing the snaps of the visit to the ``rubin-pp`` S3 bucket, simulating incoming raw images.
+They then upload a batch of files representing the snaps of the visit to the ``rubin:rubin-pp`` S3 bucket, simulating incoming raw images.

 Eventually a set of parallel processes running on multiple nodes will be needed to upload the images sufficiently rapidly.